shampooj/FizzBuzz/README.md

 5. Run `npm install ngrok -g` and `ngrok http 3000` to acquire a forwarding URL for `localhost:3000`, which Twilio requires.

-6. Substitute in your Twilio Auth Token and the Forwarding URL below as environment variables and run the command:
+6. Configure your Twilio phone number to point to your `FORWARDING_URL/fizzbuzz` in Twilio Settings, and verify a number to which to make calls

-   `TWILIO_AUTH_TOKEN=yourtokenhere FORWARDING_URL=yourURLhere node index.js`
+7. Substitute in your Twilio Auth Token, Twilio Account SID, Twilio Number, and the Forwarding URL below as environment variables and run the command:

-7. Configure your Twilio phone number to point to your `FORWARDING_URL/fizzbuzz` in Twilio Settings
+   `TWILIO_AUTH_TOKEN=yourtokenhere FORWARDING_URL=yourURLhere TWILIO_ACCOUNT_SID=yourid TWILIO_NUMBER=yournumber node index.js`

-Call your Twilio number and enjoy the game!
+The browser will automaticall open, prompting you to play.

 ## TEST: